massgov-eoeea/Population-PFAS-TK-Model/README.md

 ReadMe for the MassDEP PFAS TK Model

 Emma Spady, 2025-11-06

 Goals

-This manual is meant to assist in running the population PFAS TK model developed by the O ice of Research and Standards at the Massachusetts Department of Environmental Protection.
+This manual is meant to assist in running the population PFAS TK model developed by the Ofice of Research and Standards at the Massachusetts Department of Environmental
+Protection.
 This document is not intended to stand alone – please refer to the manuscript for the purpose and applications of the model.
 Basic Instructions